Ed13b011/Speaker-Emotion-Classification/README.md

 # Speaker-Emotion-Classification

-Emotions are probably relevant enough when we deal with conversations between agent and customer Data Sets collected from Kaggle are
+Emotions are probably relevant enough when we deal with conversations between agent and customer.

+Data Sets collected from Kaggle are
 Surrey Audio-Visual Expressed Emotion (SAVEE)
 Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)